Grievi/Awards_Backend/README.md

 ## Description

-Projec Awards is an application that alows users to signup and login then post a project that will be reviewed and rated by other users of the application
+Project Awards is an application that alows users to signup and login then post a project that will be reviewed and rated by other users of the application

 ## Setup Requirements